How student loan consolidation works

 Federal student loan consolidation doesn’t require a hard inquiry, so the application won’t affect your credit.

 Applying to consolidate your student loans through a private lender will trigger a hard inquiry, like any application for credit would.
 It will show up on your credit report and could cause a dip in your credit scores, though probably not a large one.

 Experts advise against applying for too much credit in a short time period.
 Doing so could result in multiple hard inquiries on your credit reports and could negatively affect your credit scores.

 And remember, in the long term, the effect of the loan consolidation on your credit depends on your responsible use of your new loan.

 What is the average interest rate on consolidated student loans?

-Consolidating your student loans can be an effective way to better manage your monthly loan payments and possibly lower your interest rate or payments.
+Consolidating your student loans can be an effective way to better manage your monthly loan payments and possibly lower your interest rate or monthly payment.
 But it may not be right for everyone.
-It’s a good idea to take some time considering the pros and cons and looking into other strategies for paying off student loans before you make a decision.
+It’s a good idea to take some time to consider the pros and cons and look into other strategies for paying off student loans before you make a decision.